angular/angular/guides/v9-hammerjs-migration.md

 There are other patterns where the deprecated `GestureConfig` is extended, injected or used in combination with a different custom gesture config.
-These patterns cannot be handled automatically, but the migration will report such patterns and ask for manual cleanup.
+These patterns cannot be handled automatically, but the migration will report such patterns and ask you to perform manual cleanup.

 <a name="test-migration"></a>
 ### How to migrate my tests?

-Components in your project might use Angular Material components which previously depended on HammerJS.
+Components in your project might use Angular Material components which previously depended upon HammerJS.
 There might be unit tests for these components which also test gesture functionality of the Angular Material components.
-For such unit tests, find all failing gesture tests.
-These might need to be reworked to dispatch proper events to simulate gestures, or need to be deleted.
+For such unit tests, identify all failing gesture tests.
+Then you should rework these tests to dispatch proper events, in order to simulate gestures, or delete the tests.
 Specifically gesture tests for the `<mat-slide-toggle>` should be removed.
 This is because the `<mat-slide-toggle>` no longer supports gestures.

-If some unit tests depend on the deprecated Angular Material `GestureConfig` to simulate gesture events, the reference should be either removed and tests reworked to use DOM events, or the reference should be changed to the new gesture config created by the migration.
+If some unit tests depend on the deprecated Angular Material `GestureConfig` to simulate gesture events, the reference should either be removed and tests reworked to use DOM events, or the reference should be changed to the new gesture config created by the migration.

-If HammerJS has been removed by the migration from the project, you might able to need to clean up test setup that provides HammerJS.
-This is usually done in the test main file (usually in `src/test.ts`) where `hammerjs` is imported.
+If HammerJS has been removed from your project by the migration, you might need to refactor the test setup that provides HammerJS.
+This is usually done in your test main file (usually in `src/test.ts`) where `hammerjs` may be imported.

 ```typescript
 import 'hammerjs';